 Arrests and criminal convictions bring with them a host of consequences beyond just the sentence imposed by the court.
 Individuals convicted of a crime are subject to a variety of different regulatory sanctions and restrictions, and these collateral consequences follow men and women well after they have paid their debts to society.

-The purpose of the criminal justice system is to rehabilitate offenders and protect the public safety.
+The purpose of the legal system is to rehabilitate offenders and protect the public safety.
 DCJ believes that collateral consequences should be limited and imposed only when the offense is recent and directly related to the collateral consequence.

 If you are interested in diving deeper into collateral consequences and their effects in Delaware, be sure to check out this report that DCJ assisted the ACLU of DE in creating.